 <serverIPaddress>to log in to the web client and get access to the desktop client download.

 (The ITA web client is automatically available with the server installation.)

-- In Administration>Licenses add your license keys to enable download according to your purchased licenses.
+- Go to Configuration > Licenses to add your license keys to enable download according to your purchased licenses.